Treatments and drugsBy Mayo Clinic Staff

 Some of the most commonly used classes of prescription psychiatric medications include:

 - Antidepressants.
 Antidepressants are used to treat depression, anxiety and sometimes other conditions.
-They can help improve symptoms such as sadness, anxiety, hopelessness, lack of energy, difficulty concentrating and lack of interest in activities.
+They can help improve symptoms such as sadness, hopelessness, lack of energy, difficulty concentrating and lack of interest in activities.
 Antidepressants are not addictive and do not cause dependency.

 - Mood-stabilizing medications.
-Mood stabilizers are most commonly used to treat bipolar disorder, which involves alternating episodes of mania and depression.
+Mood stabilizers are most commonly used to treat bipolar disorders, which involves alternating episodes of mania and depression.
 Sometimes mood stabilizers are used with antidepressants to treat depression.

 - Antipsychotic medications.
 Antipsychotic drugs are typically used to treat psychotic disorders, such as schizophrenia.
 Antipsychotic medications may also be used to treat bipolar disorders or used with antidepressants to treat depression.

 Psychotherapy, also called talk therapy, involves talking about your condition and related issues with a mental health provider.
 During psychotherapy, you learn about your condition and your moods, feelings, thoughts and behavior.
 With the insights and knowledge you gain, you can learn coping and stress management skills.

 There are many types of psychotherapy, each with its own approach to improving your mental well-being.
 Psychotherapy often can be successfully completed in a few months, but in some cases, long-term treatment may be needed.
 It can take place one-on-one, in a group or with family members.